P.A.C.E. - Changing One Million Lives

 And we are working to deliver P.A.C.E. to a much broader base of participants.
 Building on our factory and community programs, we are creating a suite of learning programs that will include a new offering for adolescent girls between the ages of 13-17, as well as a new women’s leadership curriculum that builds on our factory program.
 Both are designed to meet the needs of women and girls wherever they are in their lives.
 For younger participants, P.A.C.E. will provide life skills education at a critical time in their personal development, when it could change the trajectory of their lives.
 For women in the leadership program, P.A.C.E. will offer the chance to deepen their development by focusing on such areas as managing vision and purpose, influencing others, driving for results, and leading change.

 We began offering P.A.C.E. in community settings in 2013 to support women outside the factory environment.
-We are now enhancing our approach even further to reach one million women throughout the world by 2020.
+We are now enhancing our approach even further to reach one million women throughout the world by end of 2020.

 From the earliest days of Gap Inc., our founders, Doris and Don Fisher, had a vision to create opportunities for the people touched by our business.
 Through P.A.C.E., we have now seen how this vision unlocks an endless loop of possibilities, as women who gain access to education change not just their own lives, but those of many others.
 P.A.C.E. has taught us valuable lessons – about what it takes to create social innovation and bring it to scale – but most of all it has inspired us about the potential for business to join with others to help people everywhere advance their lives.